jankuca/node-xml2dom/README.md

 The output is an instance of `Document` and contains a hierarchy of `Element`, `Text` and `CDATASection` nodes according to the original structure in the XML input.

 Note: Comment nodes are not featured in the output.
+Also, the output is read-only (i.e. modifying childNodes properties does not affect firstChild or lastChild properties and setter methods such as setAttribute are not provided).

 ## Properties